Static Word Embeddings for Sentence Semantic Representation

 It then fine-tunes the SWEs by minimising the mean cosine distance between the sentence embeddings produced by BGE and the average of the SWEs for the same input text.
-To reduce the dimensionality, both WordLlama and Model2Vec perform word-level PCA as a post-processing step, and Model2Vec also applies the smooth inverse frequency (SIF) heuristic \cite{sif}, which multiplies the norm of $w$ by $\tfrac{\alpha}{\alpha+\mathrm{p}(w)}$, where $\mathrm{p}(w)$ denotes the uni-gram probability of $w$ and $\alpha=0.001$.
+To reduce the dimensionality, both WordLlama and Model2Vec apply PCA to a word embedding matrix as a post-processing step, and Model2Vec also applies the smooth inverse frequency (SIF) heuristic \cite{sif}, which multiplies the norm of $w$ by $\tfrac{\alpha}{\alpha+\mathrm{p}(w)}$, where $\mathrm{p}(w)$ denotes the uni-gram probability of $w$ and $\alpha=0.001$.

 Amid the rapid growth in English models, there is a paucity of \textit{cross-lingual} SWEs optimised for sentence representation, as most existing ones are designed for word-level tasks such as bilingual lexicon induction and cross-lingual word alignment \cite{sup_map,xing-etal-2015-normalized,muse,artetxe-etal-2018-robust,wada-etal-2019-unsupervised,wada-etal-2021-learning}.
 Although Model2Vec also releases a multilingual model that extracts SWEs from LaBSE \cite{labse}, its cross-lingual performance is limited as we show in our experiments.
 We address this problem and propose effective SWEs not only for monolingual tasks but also for cross-lingual ones, such as (sentence) translation retrieval.